📝 Git & GitHub

 Level

-Method 1: Import via GitHub (EASIEST)
+Method 1: GitHub Import (easiest)

 1. Go to github.com/new/import

-2. Paste the GitLab URL:
+2. Paste the GitLab repository URL

-- GitLab → Settings → Access Tokens
+- GitLab → Settings → Access Tokens → scope read_repository

-4. Choose a repository name on GitHub
+4. Choose the repository name on GitHub, Public/Private

-6. Click Begin import
+5. Click Begin import

 Method 2: Git mirror (full control)

-# 1. Clone from GitLab (bare mode)
+# 1. Clone from GitLab

 git clone --bare https://gitlab.com/username/project.git